A link model approach to identify congestion hotspots: Methods

 \subsection{Analytical derivation of congestion}

 The set of balance equations presented in this work can be solved analytically in an iterative form.
-We let node $i$ denote a junction, $a_{ij}$ the link with travel time $w_{ij}$ connecting junctions $i$ and $j$, $L$ the total number of links in a network, $N$ the total number of nodes, $N^{\rm in}_{ji}$ the number of edges arriving at junction $i$ and $N^{\rm out}_{ji}$ the ones departing from it.
+We let node $i$ denote a junction, $a_{ij}$ the adjacency matrix component for the connection between nodes $i$ and $j$, $w_{ij}$ the corresponding travel time, $L$ the total number of links in a network, $N$ the total number of nodes, $N^{\rm in}_{ji}$ the number of edges arriving at junction $i$ and $N^{\rm out}_{ji}$ the ones departing from it.
 Term by term, we can decompose the flux of vehicles arriving to the segment $ij$

 We can decompose the probability that a vehicle traversing link $ki$ goes through link $ij$ as

 where the first term corresponds to the vehicles generated in $k$ that go through the links $kij$ and the second term corresponds to the vehicles not generated in $k$ that go through the links $kij$.
 In detail, the fraction $p^{\rm rgen}_{ki}$ is given by the ratio between the vehicles generated in $k$ that go through link $ki$ and the total number of vehicles going through $ki$